Memorandum of Cooperation on Trans-Tasman Bank Distress Management

 The responsibilities of each member for dealing with stress in the financial system are as follows:

 • APRA.
-APRA is responsible for the prudential supervision of authorised deposit-taking institutions, life and general insurance companies, friendly societies and certain superannuation funds.
-In performing its functions to protect the interest of depositors, policyholders and fund members, APRA is required to balance the objectives of financial safety and efficiency, competition, contestability and competitive neutrality and, in balancing these objectives, is to promote financial system stability in Australia.
-APRA has failure management and enforcement powers to deal with a distressed institution and is responsible for administering the Financial Claims Scheme (FCS).
+APRA is the prudential supervision and resolution authority for much of the Australian financial services sector, including authorised deposit-taking institutions (banks).
+In performing its functions, APRA is required to balance the objectives of financial safety and efficiency, competition, contestability and competitive neutrality and, in balancing these objectives, is to promote financial system stability in Australia.
+As the resolution authority, APRA has crisis management powers at its disposal to respond effectively and promptly to resolve a distressed institution.
+APRA is also responsible for administering the Financial Claims Scheme (FCS).

 • RBA.
-The RBA has primary responsibility for the maintenance of overall financial system stability, including stability of the payments system, and for providing liquidity support to the financial system or to individual financial institutions where appropriate.
-In the case of a trans-Tasman bank distress situation, the RBA has responsibility for assessing the impact of the distress and the possible response options on the Australian financial system, and for providing liquidity to the parent bank in Australia where appropriate.
+The RBA has responsibility for contributing to the stability of Australia’s financial system, including stability of the payments system, and for providing liquidity support to the financial system or to individual financial institutions where appropriate.
+In the case of a trans-Tasman bank distress situation where Australia is the home country, the RBA has responsibility for assessing the impact of the distress and the possible response options on the Australian financial system, and for providing liquidity to the parent bank in Australia where appropriate.

 • ASIC.
 ASIC is responsible for monitoring, regulating and enforcing corporations and financial services laws, and for promoting market integrity and consumer protection across the financial services sector and the payments system.

-In the case of a trans-Tasman bank distress situation, ASIC has lead responsibility for assessing and advising on the Corporations Act-related regulatory implications of any resolution option in respect of the parent bank.
+In the case of a trans-Tasman bank distress situation where Australia is the home country, ASIC has lead responsibility for assessing and advising on the Corporations Act-related regulatory implications, consumer protection issues and market integrity, of any resolution option in respect of the parent bank.

 New Zealand